 - C. Substitutes: Substitute employees shall be employed for all absent employees, except studio teachers, guidance counselors, psychometrists, guidance directors, psychologists, media specialists, and when the employee and principal agree that employment of a substitute would be inappropriate for certain exceptional children.
 When it is known that an employee in one of the exceptions listed above will be absent for an extended period, a substitute shall be employed for such absent employee.
-Substitutes may be employed during pre-school or post-school conference periods or on teacher workdays when students are not in session when the principal determines that the situation warrants it.
+Substitutes may be employed during pre-school or postschool conference periods or on teacher workdays when students are not in session when the principal determines that the situation warrants it.
 Substitute teachers shall be expected to perform all duties normally performed by the regular employees. - D. Covering Classes: Employees shall not be required to substitute for absent employees.
 Where substitutes cannot be obtained for an absent employee, temporary coverage will be worked out mutually by the principal and the affected employee.
 The principal shall establish a list of volunteers and shall rotate requests for coverage among those who volunteer.
+Where said lists have not been established, teachers shall not be subject to disciplinary action for refusal to cover classes.
 Employees who volunteer to increase their normal work load by covering the class of an absent employee when no substitute is available shall have their hourly rate increase by twenty-five (\$25) dollars during the period spent covering a class (rounded to the nearest half hour).
-Employees who volunteer to increase their normal work load by accepting a portion of the students assigned to an absent employee in order to cover a class when no substitute is available shall have their daily rate increased by twenty-five (\$25) dollars on those days when they accept a portion of the students assigned to an absent employee.
+Employees who volunteer to increase their normal work load by accepting a portion of the students assigned to an absent employee in order to cover a class when no substitute is available shall have their daily rate increased by twentyfive (\$25) dollars on those days when they accept a portion of the students assigned to an absent employee.
 Classes will be proportioned as equally as possible.
-When volunteers substitute by covering other classes, they are responsible to provide adequate planning for their own classes for the following school day. - E. Full-Time Employees: Substitute teachers, teacher aides, teacher assistants, or paraprofessionals shall not be employed in or assigned to a teaching position to avoid the employment of a full-time teacher when such a full-time position exists as defined in Article Twenty-Five, Section B, or for other purposes intended to circumvent any provision of this Agreement.
+In elementary schools where sufficient volunteers are available, classes shall be divided equally among at least four (4) employees.
+When volunteers substitute by covering other classes, they are responsible to provide adequate planning for their own classes for the following school day.

+E. Full-Time Employees: Substitute teachers, teacher aides, teacher assistants, or paraprofessionals shall not be employed in or assigned to a teaching position to avoid the employment of a full-time teacher when such a full-time position exists as defined in Article Twenty-Five, Section B, or for other purposes intended to circumvent any provision of this Agreement.